-If you aren’t familiar with the treatment, CoolSculpting is a quick, no-downtime way to freeze away stubborn, unwanted fat.
-The most common questions patients considering CoolSculpting ask is “does Coolsculpting hurt?”
-We’re here to answer that with the honest truth!
+If you aren’t familiar with CoolSculpting, it’s is a quick, noninvasive way to freeze away stubborn, unwanted fat.
+During consultations, we’re often asked “Does CoolSculpting Hurt?
+We hope this brief description gives you more insight to the CoolSculpting process.
 For a more in-depth look at the treatment, visit our CoolSculpting page.

-There are many stages in the CoolSculpting treatment, each with their own unique feeling.
-The first step to freezing away fat is applying a protective gel pad to the area.
-The pad is cold and wet, but completely painless.
-It’s very similar to ultrasound jelly!
-Next, the applicator will be positioned over the area and suction will pull your skin into the handpiece.
-The suction isn’t painful and is over in seconds, but it can be a bit surprising the first time you receive treatment.
-Once the CoolSculpting treatment starts the first 10 minutes trigger cryoliposis, which is the process of cooling the targeted fat cells to freeze and ultimately eliminate them.
+Next, the applicator will be positioned over the treatment area and you will feel a gentle suction.
+The first 10 minutes of treatment trigger cryoliposis, the process of cooling targeted fat cells to freeze and ultimately eliminate them.
 This will feel increasingly cold and have a mild to moderate sting.
-On a discomfort scale of 1-10 it is usually described as a 3-5.
-Once these first ten minutes are over the area will go completely numb, making the rest of treatment more relaxing.
-Here in the office, we offer drinks and snack, warm blankets, WiFi and a TV with Netflix to make the process more comfortable!
+On a discomfort scale of 1-10, it is usually described as a 3-5.
+After 5-10 minutes the area will go completely numb, making the rest of the treatment more relaxing.
+Here in the office, we offer drinks and snacks, warm blankets, WiFi and a TV with Netflix to make the process more comfortable!

-When the CoolSculpting treatment is over, the applicator will be removed and your skin will be slightly pink and numb.
-The last step in the CoolSculpting treatment is massaging the area to help expedite the elimination of the frozen fat cells.
+When the CoolSculpting treatment is over and the applicator is removed your skin will be slightly pink and numb.
+The last step is massaging the area to help expedite the elimination of the frozen fat cells.
 The massage is often done by hand, but we use an acoustic therapy device called the Z-Wave.
 It’s more comfortable for patients and we have found it to be more effective than the traditional hand massage.
 This is typically reported to be the most uncomfortable part of treatment, only because you are slowly gaining feeling back to the area.
 Even so, the discomfort is less than a 5 on the 1-10 scale.
 Overall the process is described as “weird” or “awkward” more so than “painful.”

-The area of your treatment may be numb, tender, or “prickly” for two to four weeks following CoolSculpting.
+The treatment area may be numb, tender, or “prickly” for two to four weeks following CoolSculpting.
 In some cases, patients have experienced mild swelling and bruising in the area.
 All of this is completely normal!
 If you bruise easily we recommend taking arnica a few days before and after treatment to help soften bruising.
-Wearing a compression garment for a few days post treatment is recommended along with performing a hand massage to the treated area three times a day for a few minutes for up to five days.
+Wearing a compression garment for a few days post-treatment is recommended along with performing a hand massage to the treated area three times a day for a few minutes for up to five days.